 Giornate degli Autori - Venice Days

-The tenth edition of Giornate degli Autori - Venice Days, promoted by ANAC (The National Association of Filmmakers) and by the authors of Associazione 100autori, will take place in August-September 2013, during the 70.
+The Fourteen edition of Giornate degli Autori - Venice Days, promoted by ANAC (The National Association of Filmmakers) and by the authors of Associazione 100autori, will take place in September 2017, during the 74.
 Mostra Internazionale d'Arte Cinematografica di Venezia.

 Article 2.
 Submissions requirements